Unreal-Dan/RekordBoxSongExporter/README.md

 The module offers a variety of configuration options to control how it outputs the track information along with other unique options.

+The optional server allows you to send the track information to another PC and perform the logging on that pc instead.
+For situations where Rekordbox may be running on a separate PC from OBS.

 ## How does it work

 The Launcher will optionally launch Rekordbox and inject a module which hooks two